Addiction – like cancer – is a disease.

 Shaming won’t cure him either.
 In fact, shaming does just the opposite for young adults like my son with a lifetime of mental health challenges.
 They will continue to seek an escape and use.

-He desperately needs constant supervision in a therapeutic environment.
-He can then detox for 10-14 days and begin the initial path to recovery.
+There he would detox for 10-14 days and begin the initial path to recovery.
 This stage is crucial for meth addiction – before the dopamine receptors are permanently damaged.

 We tried more than once.